defold/defold.github.io/extension-firebase-remoteconfig/index.md

             return
         end

-        -- setup default values for your remote config -- these values will be used until you have loaded updated values from -- the server
+        -- remote config is initialized and ready for use -- setup default values for your remote config -- these values will be used until you have loaded updated values from -- the server